Daniel Vega (footballer, born 1984)

 Mario Daniel Vega (born 3 June 1984) is an Argentine former professional footballer who played as a goalkeeper.
-He is the current assistant manager of Greek Super League club AEK Athens.
+He is the current assistant manager of Liga MX club Monterrey.

 Career

 Arriving from Nueva Chicago for the 2007–08 season he is at the start of the season considered to be River's fourth-choice keeper after the unexpected return of Juan Pablo Carrizo.

 Vega was part of the River Plate squad that won the Clausura 2008 tournament, but he did not play in any of the games.

 Anorthosis Famagusta

 On 2 September 2013, Anorthosis Famagusta announced the contract agreement with Mario Vega.

 In November 2013, Vega assumed the role of starting goalkeeper following an injury to Anorthosis Famagusta's starting keeper Mathieu Valverde.

 Miami FC

 In September 2016, Vega signed with Miami FC of the North American Soccer League.
 Vega played in 64 regular season games for Miami from 2016 to 2017.
 After the dissolution of the NASL, Vega stayed with the team as they played as Miami FC 2 in the National Premier Soccer League, winning the 2018 NPSL championship in August.